AdaCore/gnatcoll-core/docs/scripting.rst

 single instance *per scripting language*, but each language has its own instance.
 Data is not magically transferred from python to shell!

-There are two cases to distinguish here:

-* The Ada object derives from a GtkAda object

-  In such a case, the package :file:`GNATCOLL.Scripts.GtkAda` provides three procedures that automatically associate the instance with the object, and can return the class instance associated with any given GtkAda object, or can return the GtkAda object stored in the instance.
-There is nothing else to do that to call `Set_Data` as we have seen above.
-  See below for a brief discussion on the Factory design pattern.
-The internal handling is complex, since python for instance has ref-counted types, and so does gtk+.
-For the memory to be correctly freed when no longer needed, GNATColl must properly takes care of these reference counting.
-The result is that the class instance will never be destroyed while the gtk+ object exists, but the gtk+ object might be destroyed while the class instance still exists (in which case no further operation on that instance is possible).

-* The Ada object does not derive from a GtkAda object

-  In such a case, you should store the list of associated instances with your object.
+You should store the list of associated instances with your object.
 The type `GNATCOLL.Scripts.Instance_List_Access` is meant for that purpose, and provides two `Set` and `Get` primitives to retrieve existing instances.

 The final aspect to consider here is how to return existing instances.
 This cannot be done from the constructor method, since when it is called